SoftHu/tos_avg/Zh/Anji.md

 Start -->1775164532912166[<b>Speaker 👉 Anna:</b>
 \nI wish I could go play in the rain.
 Jump in a puddle for me, ok, &lbrace;c.playername&rbrace;?]
 Start -->1775166031622193[<b>Speaker 👉 Anna:</b>
-\nYou rememberd my birthday... and such a thoughtful gift...
+\nYou remembered my birthday... and such a thoughtful gift...
 I could almost cry.
 Thank you.]
 Start -->1775166031623219[<b>Speaker 👉 Anna:</b>
 \nI don't get many gifts for my birthday, so this means a lot.
 Thank you.]
 Start -->1775166031624245[<b>Speaker 👉 Anna:</b>